Dart borg is a command-line tool to support development teams working on large scale Dart and Flutter mono repositories.

 In case of detected inconsistencies the tool provides aggregated report on detected issues and returns with exit code 1:

 $ borg probe Scanning for pubspec.yaml files...
 2 files found Analyzing dependency specifications...
 Scanning for pubspec.lock files...
-2 files found Analyzing dependencies... yaml: inconsistent use detected Version 2.2.0 is used by: ./pubspec.lock Version 2.2.1 is used by: ./test/pubspec.lock FAILUE: Inconsistent use of external dependencies detected!
+2 files found Analyzing dependencies... yaml: inconsistent use detected Version 2.2.0 is used by: ./pubspec.lock Version 2.2.1 is used by: ./test/pubspec.lock FAILURE: Inconsistent use of external dependencies detected!
+Consider to use the --correct option to fix issues.

 Output in case of consistent configuration